cedadev/nlds/docs/spec/nlds_specification.md

 Subsequent retries will continue to wait 5 days, until the maximum retry limit is reached (default = 5).

+---

+**NOTE**

+Retries should only occur for timeouts - i.e. we should fail immediately if something goes wrong that is not a timeout.

+---

 ## Monitoring
 Important!